Electoral Act: Ngige, Nwajiuba opt not to resign

 *Section 84 (12) of Electoral Act has been struck down by court — Ngige

-By Clifford Ndujihe, Henry Ojelu, Johnbosco Agbakwuru, Joseph Erunke, Omeiza Ajayi & Dirisu Yakubu
+By Clifford Ndujihe, Henry Ojelu, Johnbosco Agbakwuru, Joseph Erunke, Omeiza Ajayi & Dirisu Yakubu, LAGOS

 Two ministers, yesterday, downplayed calls on political appointees to resign to enable them take part in primaries of political parties, next month, saying the calls were unconstitutional, in spite of the provision of Section 84 (12) of the Electoral Act 2022) as amended.